AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 **Citations**

-Create Citations and add them to you content.
+Create Citations and add them to your content.
 Learn how to [add and manage citations in your content](./web-editor-apply-citations.md).

 **Query data**

 Connect with your data source and use the data to create content.
-Learn how to [use data from your data source](./web-editor-content-snippet.md)
+Learn how to [use data from your data source](./web-editor-content-snippet.md).

 ### Save as new version